OAuth DC Handbook

 • Log in to your Atlassian product as an administrator.

-• Navigate to Administration → Manage Apps (Apps → Manage Apps for Cloud).
+• Navigate to Administration → Manage Apps.

 • In the left navigation menu, click Find new apps (older versions may show “Find new add-ons”).